-Fleetwood’s on Front Street, Lahaina: Beautiful rooftop dining with live music every night (it is owned by Mick Fleetwood of Fleetwood Mac)
+- Fleetwood’s on Front Street, Lahaina: Beautiful rooftop dining with live music every night (it is owned by Mick Fleetwood of Fleetwood Mac)

-- The Fish Market, Lahaina: casual order at the counter and eat there or take with you.
+- The Fish Market, Lahaina: casual order at the counter and eat there or take it with you.
 I went back three times.

 - Java Jazz Maui, Lahaina: This was conveniently located right across the street from our condo.
 Loved the food and especially the live music.

-- Food trucks: Love me some local food trucks and there were some conveniently right next door to my condo that last time I visited Maui.
+- Food trucks: Love me some local food trucks and there were some conveniently right next door to my condo the last time I visited Maui.

 Rest, Reflect and Recharge (i.e., a whole lot of nothing)

 I took a solo trip to Maui late last year as I was contemplating making a major life change.
-Just sitting on the beach watching the waves, the sunrise, the sunset was exactly what I needed to meditate and reflect on changing my career (which I did…I resigned from corporate life to become a travel blogger less than a month later).
+Just sitting on the beach watching the waves, the sunrise, and the sunset was exactly what I needed to meditate and reflect on changing my career (which I did…I resigned from corporate life to become a travel blogger less than a month later).

 It’s also good for the kids to unplug and be present.

 How to plan your trip to Maui

 Places to stay in Maui: You’ll find most hotels and resorts located on the western and southern parts of the island.
 Personally, I love Kaanapali and Lahaina area as the beaches are great, not too crowded and also close to great restaurants and shopping in Lahaina.

 I also recommend finding an oceanview suite or condo with a full kitchen.
 It’s worth the upgrade to wake up every morning to a beautiful view as pictured above.
 Here is a list of where to stay in Maui.